cjdev/clojuristas/_drafts/2016-02-26-clojure-deep-dive.md

 ### Forms and [Special Forms](http://clojure.org/reference/special_forms)

+What is a Form?

+A LISP  form is a LISP datum that is also a program, that is, it can be evaluated without an error.
+ \-- robbed from StackOverflow which is good enough I guess...

-- Every LISP has a basic set of *primitives* that defines the language
+- Every LISP has a basic set of *primitives* that defines the language.
+These are called "Special Forms".
+Unlike regular forms a programmer does not define or manipulate the datum like regular forms.
+Instead they are defined and provided by the language itself.

 - We'll introduce a subset of these
--- the quoted form
+-- quote
 -- if
 -- do
 -- let
 -- def
 -- fn
--- defn
+-- defn (def + fn)
 -- there are others : var, loop, recur, try , throw - we will get to these later.

 - Lets try each of the above